AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-site-to-site-classic-portal.md

     ![Add gateway subnet](./media/vpn-gateway-howto-site-to-site-classic-portal/addgwsubnet.png "Add gateway subnet")

 ## <a name="sku"></a>6.
 Specify the SKU and VPN type
 1. Select the gateway **Size**.
 This is the gateway SKU that you will use to create your virtual network gateway.
 In the portal, the 'Default SKU' = **Basic**.
-For more information about gateway SKUs, see [About VPN Gateway Settings](/documentation/articles/vpn-gateway-about-vpn-gateway-settings/#gwsku).
+For more information about gateway SKUs, see [About VPN Gateway Settings](./vpn-gateway-about-vpn-gateway-settings.md#gwsku).

     ![Select SKUL and VPN type](./media/vpn-gateway-howto-site-to-site-classic-portal/sku.png "Select SKU and VPN type")
 2. Select the **Routing Type** for your gateway.
 This is also known as the VPN type.
 It's important to select the correct gateway type because you cannot convert the gateway from one type to another.
 Your VPN device must be compatible with the routing type you select.
-For more information about VPN type, see [About VPN Gateway Settings](/documentation/articles/vpn-gateway-about-vpn-gateway-settings/#vpntype).
+For more information about VPN type, see [About VPN Gateway Settings](./vpn-gateway-about-vpn-gateway-settings.md#vpntype).
 You may see articles referring to 'RouteBased' and 'PolicyBased' VPN types.
 'Dynamic' corresponds to 'RouteBased', and 'Static' corresponds to' PolicyBased'.
 3. Click **OK** to save the settings.
 4. On the **New VPN Connection** blade, click **OK** at the bottom of the blade to begin creating your virtual network gateway.
 This can take up to 45 minutes to complete.

 ## <a name="vpndevice"></a>7.
 Configure your VPN device

 Work with your device manufacturer for specific configuration information and configure your device.
-Refer to the [VPN Devices](/documentation/articles/vpn-gateway-about-vpn-devices/) for more information about VPN devices that work well with Azure.
-Also, check for any [Known device compatibility issues](/documentation/articles/vpn-gateway-about-vpn-devices/#known) for the VPN device that you want to use.
+Refer to the [VPN Devices](./vpn-gateway-about-vpn-devices.md) for more information about VPN devices that work well with Azure.
+Also, check for any [Known device compatibility issues](./vpn-gateway-about-vpn-devices.md#known) for the VPN device that you want to use.

 When you configure your VPN device, you will need the IP address of the VPN gateway that you created.
 You can locate this by going to the **Overview** blade for your virtual network.

 ## <a name="CreateConnection"></a>8.
 Create the connection
 In this step, you set the shared key and create the connection.
 The key you set is must be the same key that was used in your VPN device configuration.

-> [AZURE.NOTE]
+> [!NOTE]
 > Currently, this step is not available in the Azure portal preview.
 You must use the Service Management (SM) version of the Azure PowerShell cmdlets.
 >
 >